AnonZebra/psychopy-infant-audiovis-et/README.md

 ## Attribution
 If you use this project, either for a replication study or for creating a modified version of the experiment, please give proper attribution.
 There is no published study on this experiment yet, but in the meantime we ask you to __please include a link to this repository__ in any published articles or similar writings.

+For details on where experiment stimuli are originally from, see the files 'stimuli/audio/stimuli_attributions.xlsx' and 'stimuli/visual/stimuli_attributions.xlsx'.
+Some of the stimuli files require attribution, so if you reupload any of the stimuli (e.g. for sharing a modified version of the experiment), make sure to include the attributions as well.

 The experiment was programmed by Lowe Wilsson according to instructions from, and after discussions with, Terje Falck-Ytter, Ana Maria Portugal and Johan Lundin Kleberg.
 Andrietta Stadin provided valuable feedback and suggestions for improvements.
 Amanda Gren created the geometric shapes stimuli.
-Andrietta Stadin and Oskar ??? made audio recordings.
+Andrietta Stadin and Oskar Allerstrand made audio recordings.
 Wilsson collected and prepared all other stimuli.